videojs/video.js/COLLABORATOR_GUIDE.md

 ```

 After it's done, verify that the GitHub release has the correct changelog output.
+This is to make sure that the CHANGELOG didn't get garbled and isn't missing pieces.

 If the GitHub release did not work correctly, such as if the GitHub token was not provided,
 you can run it manually: